Back to Blog

 Customers aren't looking for complicated, hard-to-navigate self-service portals that take more time to use than they could save.
 They want information they can find quickly and easily.
 Establishing a sound knowledge base needs a concentrated effort to identify shortcomings, produce and evaluate knowledge, categorize articles into appropriate groups or categories, and maintain the content to be current.

-Here are some measures to remember while developing a knowledge base for a support desk.
+Here are some measures to remember on how to create a knowledge base website for a support desk.

 1. Identify your business needs